arxncodes/Dhun/USAGE_GUIDE.md

-# Melody Stream - Music & Podcast Streaming Platform
+# Dhun - Music & Podcast Streaming Platform

 A full-featured music and podcast streaming web application built with React, TypeScript, and Supabase.